Welcome to Snake vs Crane.

 They see their “skills” or attributes as innate and un-improvable.

-Other children have the attitude that any skill can be learned through hard work and diligence.
+Other children approach new knowledge and skills as qualities that can be learned through hard work and diligence.

 A child of the first type, when attempting to learn a martial art, may drop out when they don’t find immediate success.
 A child of the second type will consider their failure a result of inexperience and keep at it, if they have a strong enough desire to obtain the skill.